AOL: 1991–1999: Internet age

 In February 1991, AOL for IBM PC compatibles running MS-DOS was launched using a GeoWorks interface; it was followed a year later by AOL for Windows 3.0.
 This coincided with growth in pay-based online services, like Prodigy, CompuServe, and GEnie.

 During the early 1990s, the average subscription lasted for about 25 months and accounted for $350 in total revenue.
 Advertisements invited modem owners to "Try America Online FREE", promising free software and trial membership.
 AOL discontinued Q-Link and PC Link in late 1994.
 In September 1993, AOL added Usenet access to its features.
 This is commonly referred to as the "Eternal September", as Usenet's cycle of new users was previously dominated by smaller numbers of college and university freshmen gaining access in September and taking a few weeks to acclimate.
 This also coincided with a new "carpet bombing" marketing campaign by CMO Jan Brandt to distribute as many free trial AOL trial disks as possible through nonconventional distribution partners.
 At one point, 50% of the CDs produced worldwide had an AOL logo.
 AOL quickly surpassed GEnie, and by the mid-1990s, it passed Prodigy (which for several years allowed AOL advertising) and CompuServe.
 In November 1994, AOL purchased Booklink for its web browser, to give its users web access.
 In 1996, AOL replaced Booklink with a browser based on Internet Explorer, reportedly in exchange for inclusion of AOL in Windows.

 AOL launched services with the National Education Association, the American Federation of Teachers, National Geographic, the Smithsonian Institution, the Library of Congress, Pearson, Scholastic, ASCD, NSBA, NCTE, Discovery Networks, Turner Education Services (CNN Newsroom), NPR, The Princeton Review, Stanley Kaplan, Barron's, Highlights for Kids, the US Department of Education, and many other education providers.
 AOL offered the first real-time homework help service (the Teacher Pager—1990; prior to this, AOL provided homework help bulletin boards), the first service by children, for children (Kids Only Online, 1991), the first online service for parents (the Parents Information Network, 1991), the first online courses (1988), the first omnibus service for teachers (the Teachers' Information Network, 1990), the first online exhibit (Library of Congress, 1991), the first parental controls, and many other online education firsts.

 AOL purchased search engine WebCrawler in 1995, but sold it to Excite the following year; the deal made Excite the sole search and directory service on AOL.
 After the deal closed in March 1997, AOL launched its own branded search engine, based on Excite, called NetFind.
-This was renamed to AOL Search in 1999.
+This was renamed AOL Search in 1999.